ftoumHub/react-starter-kit/README.md

 ### Your First React Application

-> Preparing the Developpent Environment
+1. Preparing the Developpent Environment

-> Creating the Project
+2. Creating the Project
+    1. Understanding the Project Structure
+    2. Adding the Bootstrap CSS Framework
+    3. Starting the Development

+3. Replacing the Placeholder Content

+4. Displaying Dynamic Content
->> Understanding State Data Changes
+    1. Understanding State Data Changes

-> Adding the To-Do Application Features
+5. Adding the To-Do Application Features
->> Displaying the To-Do items
+    1. Displaying the To-Do items

-> Introducing additional Components
+6. Introducing additional Components
->> Using the child components
+    1. Using the child components

-> Adding the finishing touches
+7. Adding the finishing touches
->> Managing the visibility of completed tasks
+    1. Managing the visibility of completed tasks
+    2. Persistently Storing Data